About Our Teachers

 Our teachers have been selected for their musical qualifications from Universities from around the world.
 Many are also very experienced performers in all styles: classical, jazz and contemporary.
 Here are a few of our teachers.

-Anton Korytnyj has pursued a performance career in both piano and singing which has taken him to over 20 countries around the world.
+Anton Koritni has pursued a performance career in both piano and singing which has taken him to over 20 countries around the world.
 He has worked in many genres including classical, musical theatre and hard Rock.
 He has shared the stage with a wide range of musical acts including the Sydney Symphony Orchestra, Australian rock band INXS and many more in between.
-He is currently producing Hard House music for the Australian Dance Music Label, Preston Records and is composing a new Rock Musical.
-We are proud to call him a vibrant member of the ESPT team.
+He is currently producing original contemporary classical music and regularly performing around Australia.

 Rosemary Eilert (Classical, Jazz & Contemporary Piano)

 Rosemary teaches a wide range of piano styles to students from 4 to 70 years of age.
 Rosemary trained at Trinity ATCL, LTCL in jazz and classical piano.
 She is a qualified secondary school music teacher and has worked as a music teacher in a number of international schools.
 She is a performer across all styles including rock, jazz and classical.
 She has had gigs in the Middle East, India, Indonesia and Europe with various artists.
 Her diverse experience as a teacher and performer enables her students to pursue their musical interests with enthusiasm and confidence.

 Christopher was awarded a Bachelor of Music scholarship to the Sydney Conservatorium of Music.
 He graduated with first class Honours in 2005.
 He studied at the National Opera Studio London (2006-2007) and is the recipient of numerous awards and scholarships, most notably the Opera Foundation Covent Garden Scholarship in 2006.